tholonia/iching_cli/book/v2/markdown/hexagram_26.md

 The season had been merciless, stripping the soil bare and testing Eli’s resolve.
 As his fields lay fallow, he turned to the mountain, aware that only the determination to climb its harsh slopes could yield any hope of salvation.
 With each ascent, he discovered the layers of his own limitations, battling inner fears as much as the wild elements around him.

-One day, amidst the biting cold, he discovered a hidden seam of pure, rich minerals—the mountain’s veiled promise.
+One day, amidst the biting cold, he discovered a hidden seam of pure, rich minerals, the mountain’s veiled promise.
 This find triggered a profound shift within him, a realization that the mountain was not an enemy but a teacher, giving him glimpses of wisdom cloaked in hardship.

 Harnessing this knowledge, Eli descended with renewed purpose, integrating nature’s harsh lessons into his cultivation.
 His patience and adaptability turned barren land into flourishing fields, a testament to the power of quiet persistence and the mountain’s hidden gifts.
-The land, much like his spirit, had been tamed—not through force, but with the gentle guiding hand of time and understanding.
+The land, much like his spirit, had been tamed, not through force, but with the gentle guiding hand of time and understanding.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yang) <i>Initial Struggle</i> - Eli begins his journey with determination, ready to confront nature’s formidable barriers. <i>Moving line</i> - If yang changes to yin, his initial drive may wane, introducing hesitation and diminishing his commitment to the journey.</li></ul>